by Barry Bookman, Vice Chair

 To use indoor or porch space, you can buy or build small garden boxes.
 For smaller indoor boxes, tomatoes, green onions and herbs are favorites.
 You can also grow alternating tiered trays of micro greens or sprouts, planting a new batch every week!

 Canning and pickling, vacuum sealing, dehydrating (can be done in a low oven), and sun-drying are all fun family projects!
 A quick internet search will help you with ideas and books.
 Remember we are preparing for myriad threats - If the power or internet is out, books will be the only way to get this information.

-Garden vegetable ideas
+Garden vegetable ideas/links:

-Long term storage ideas
+Long term storage ideas/links:

 Together - We got this!